Migrating to Plone 3

-The much anticipated Plone 3 was released earlier this year.
+The much anticipated Plone 3 was released earlier this year, which means migration to Plone 3 needs top happen.
 As with earlier releases of the platform the urge to immediately upgrade is a powerful thing to resist.
 Having learned from my last upgrade – where I did it when I was traveling around in Belgium figuring – oh come on this will be easy…d’oh!

 This time around I’m a bit older and a little bit, if not wiser, then more paranoid. 🙂